platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 If this value is lower than the number of files in the app, the cache becomes less effective because it starts [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)).

-To determine the maximum number of files to cache:
+To determine the maximum number of files to cache, follow these steps:

 1. Determine roughly how many `.php` files your app has by running this command from [your app root](../../create-apps/app-reference.md#root-directory):